grafana/loki/docs/sources/operations/upgrade.md

 ## Master / Unreleased

+#### Documentation changes:

 Configuration document has been re-orderd a bit and for all the config, corresponding `CLI` flag is provided.

 S3 config now supports exapnded config.
 Example can be found here [s3_expanded_config](../configuration/examples.md#s3-expanded-config)